By Gayle Vehar on | No Comments

-We all love our camera phones and most of us use them to capture images on a regular basis nowdays.
-With the increase of photos, the use of mobile editing has absolutely skyrocketed!
+We all love our camera phones, and most of us use them to capture images regularly nowadays.
+With the increase in photos, the use of mobile editing has absolutely skyrocketed!

-Lucky for us, Lightroom has created a marvelous option for those who want to edit with their mobile devices on the go.
-And learning to use the Lightroom Mobile App will help you create beautiful edits no matter where you are or what mobile device you are using.
+Lucky for us, Lightroom has created a terrific option for those who want to edit with their mobile devices on the go.
+And learning to use the Lightroom Mobile App will help you create beautiful edits no matter where you are or what mobile device you use.

 This tutorial will teach you the basics of editing with Lightroom Mobile and is a GREAT place to start:

-Once you have downloaded and installed the FREE Lightroom Mobile app, the first thing you need to do is open the app and select the image that you want to work on.
+Once you have downloaded and installed the FREE Lightroom Mobile app, you first need to open the app and select the image you want to work on.

 You will find all the editing tools at the bottom of your mobile screen.
-Keep in mind, you can swipe right or left to navigate through the various options and also note that once you make an adjustment to any of the sections, a small dot will appear below the name of that particular section.
+Keep in mind that you can swipe right or left to navigate through the various options, and also note that once you make an adjustment to any of the sections, a small dot will appear below the name of that particular section.

 In my opinion, I don't feel like the various editing options at the bottom of the screen are set up in any logical order.
-Although this may be because I'm so used to the editing workflow setup found in the desktop version of Lightroom.
+However, this may be because I'm so used to the editing workflow setup found in Lightroom's desktop version.

-This means that I'm not going to recommend to start with the very first editing icon you see at the bottom of your screen.
-However, if YOU find that the order of icons at the bottom of the screen seems logical to you, feel free to work in that order.
+This means I'm not going to recommend starting with the first editing icon you see at the bottom of your screen.
+However, if YOU find that the order of icons at the bottom of the screen seems logical TO YOU, feel free to work in that order.
 I'm just sharing what works best for me.

-With the addition of presets to the mobile workflow, Lightroom has made it really easy to keep your editing workflow consistent and simple, so I like to start with the preset section.
+With the addition of presets to the mobile workflow, Lightroom has made it really easy to keep your editing workflow consistent and straightforward, so I like to start with the preset section.

-If you haven't installed your presets, go ahead and do that first before we start editing.
-I you need help intstalling your Lightroom Mobile Presets, CLICK HERE.
+If you still need to install your presets, do that before we start editing.
+I you need help installing your Lightroom Mobile Presets, CLICK HERE.

 Note that once you start editing with a particular preset collection more than others, Lightroom will learn it's a favorite and will open that collection automatically when you tap the "Presets" icon - no need to locate it every time.
 Super handy!

-After applying a preset, I recommend clicking on to the "Light" icon.
-You will find several very important editing functions in this section.
+After applying a preset, I recommend clicking on the "Light" icon.
+You will find several essential editing functions in this section.

 This is where you will find the Exposure slider, which will change the overall brightness of your image.
-Moving the slider to the right will brighten you photo and moving the slider to the left will darken it.
+Moving the slider to the right will brighten your photo, and moving the slider to the left will darken it.

 Exposure is one of the most important parts of a great photograph, so getting it right is critical.

-The next sliders in this section will help to fine tune your exposure by adjusting the contrast as well as the light and dark areas of your image independently.
+The next sliders in this section will help fine-tune your exposure by independently adjusting the contrast and the light and dark areas of your image.

 The Highlights and Shadows Sliders will allow you to recover any blown highlights or shadows.